As an Amazon Associate I earn from qualifying purchases. Learn More

 For people who feel that they don’t usually have enough time to get ready in the morning, a cordless flat iron will work best for you.
 An instant-heat flat iron will save you time in the morning.

 It is also good to buy a flat iron with an auto-shutoff feature.
 It shuts off your flat iron after using it for long say 60-80 minutes nonstop.
 Flat irons using high heat can cause fire hazards if left unattended.
-An auto-shutoff feature in flat iron helps in preventing such fire hazards.
+An auto-shutoff feature in flat irons helps prevent such fire hazards.

 #6.
 Differentiate Between Price and Value